Skydio 2 Review

 Ease of Use

 The Skydio 2 app makes getting the drone in the air and following a subject quite intuitive.
-After some painless initial setup you can pretty much press takeoff, get yourself or another subject in view of the camera, highlight that subject on your phone, and you're off to the races.
+After some painless initial setup, you can pretty much press takeoff, get yourself or another subject in view of the camera, highlight that subject on your phone, and you're off to the races.

-If you want to purchase either the Beacon or Controller accessories, linking those to the drone is likewise painless.
-The Beacon does keep its controls fairly spartan in order to maintain a slim profile.
+If you want to purchase either the beacon or controller accessories, linking those to the drone is likewise painless.
+The beacon does keep its controls fairly spartan in order to maintain a slim profile.
 While this is appreciated, it also means you'll likely have to flip through the manual to figure out exactly what each button does.

 The Skydio 2 requires a micro SD card that is at least class 3.
-This means the card has a minimum write speed of 30 mb/s, and is denoted by a letter "U" with a small "3" inside of it.
+This means the card has a minimum write speed of 30 mb/s and is denoted by a letter "U" with a small "3" inside of it.
 We made the mistake of putting a slightly slower card into the drone.
-Somewhat frustratingly we didn't get an error message saying, "memory card too slow," the drone just performed very poorly.
+Somewhat frustratingly, we didn't get an error message saying, "memory card too slow," the drone just performed very poorly.
 It took us some research to figure out what was wrong.
 A simple error message would have made the process much easier, and a more conspicuous statement of the memory card requirements would have circumvented the issue.

 While this makes the Skydio 2 much more portable than the model that came before it, it does not fold up like some competing drones.
-This is understandable, as moving parts could mess up the alignment of the obstacle avoidance cameras, which needs to be impeccable.
+This is understandable, as moving parts could mess up the alignment of the obstacle avoidance cameras, which need to be impeccable.
 However, it makes the drone much less packable than competing DJI models.